Artesian Commons: Crime and closure

 The park has been a controversial site due to a "steady stream of problems", including homeless people sheltering at the site, as well as drug dealing, violence and other criminal activity.
 Crime was noted to increase 63% in the first year, with 44 arrests by early 2015.
 In 2016, the Olympia police department arrested 36 people.

 The trash generated by park users is three quarters that in comparison to a 40 acre Olympia park, or 150 times greater on a per-acre basis.
 The park had a paid "well host", Army veteran Garrett Cooper, who acted as park ranger charged with enforcement.
 In order to keep the commons a safe place and to curb unruly behavior, a park ranger, Lee Wyatt, organized basketball games.
 In early 2016, the city applied some crime prevention through environmental design practices including fencing and lighting to deter unwanted behavior.

 In August 2018, following four years of incidents including almost 1,400 calls for police at the park, it was permanently closed.
 Although shuttered, the public bathroom known as the Portland Loo, as well as the artesian well, remained accessible to the public.
 In closing the park, the city cited "violent incidents, verbal altercations, nuisance behaviors, and mental health emergencies".
 The closure was met with a protest that September; involving occupation of the park, participants were arrested for trespassing and for assaulting police.

+In July 2026, the artesian well's outfall spout was damaged during a malicious mischief and car accident spree by one person in the downtown area.
+The man charged with the crime had previously stolen a brass fixture from the well earlier that day.
+Within two days, the well was repaired and considered operational.

+As of 2026, the site is open to the public for the collection of artesian water.

 Features

 Also categorized as an urban park or pocket park, the 0.2 acre Artesian Commons is a public park that contains a well open to the public for consumption.
-The site was decorated with public art murals by local artist Jennifer Kuhns.
+The site was decorated with glass mosaic murals by local artist Jennifer Kuhns.
+In keeping the public art effort under budget, Kuhn asked local groups and volunteers to create mosaic fish which were adhered to the walls as part of the overall mural.